taazarel/Voheim/lore/item/Scales of Tabu.md

 In thoughts: "This thing i like really powerfull, can probably do a lot more stuff."

 ## Generic
-- Weight: Incredibly light, weighs about 1 pound.
+- Weight: Incredibly light, weighs half a kilogramme.
 - Dimensions: Overly large merchants scale.
 Needs two hands to handle.
 - Price: A certain merchant would pay much for this item.
 - Rarity: Legendary (one of two)